jimbro1000/Dragon32Issue2/README.md

 ## Important - Read This Bit! ##

-July 2023: **In the year since I started developing this board the availabilityof the MC6883P/74LS783N SAM chip has gone from "easy to find" to completely unobtainable anywhere except from scavenging them from original boards.
+September 2023: **In the year since I started developing this board the availability of the MC6883P/74LS783N SAM chip has gone from "easy to find" to almost unobtainable.
+The only known and proven source is from DragonPlus Electronics.
 Please make sure you can find one before starting your build**

 There is work being done to create a replacement for the SAM chip